-Students involved in these situations will not be subject to formal disciplinary action; however, students involved will need to meet with the Dean of Students or his/her designee to discuss the incident.
-Non-disciplinary action, such as an alcohol/substance abuse education program, or counseling referral may be required at the discretion of the Dean of Students.
+Students involved in these situations will not be subject to formal disciplinary action; however, students involved will need to meet with the Director of Residence Life or their designee to discuss the incident.
+Non-disciplinary action, such as an alcohol/substance abuse education program, or counseling referral may be required at the discretion of the Director of Residence Life.